Center for Health Justice

 Service Center

 The Sheila & Stan Price Reentry Center is located within blocks of the Los Angeles County Jail discharge location at Men's Central Jail, allowing CHJ to quickly provide services to clients released from custody.
-Our helpful staff guide clients through the available resources and services at the Center to help with reentry, including: HIV testing, toiletry kits (makeup, pads, shaving kits, etc.), trans self-defense kits, snacks, food, water, internet access and phone use, linkage to community resources, and much more.
+Our helpful staff guide clients through the available resources and services at the Center to help with reentry, including: HIV testing, toiletry kits (makeup, pads, shaving kits, etc.), snacks, food, water, internet access and phone use, linkage to community resources, and much more.

 Picture